ladder/ladder/README.md

 kimchy.description = 'Real genius'
 ```

-In order to enable searching, call the `#index` method on the class:
+In order to enable indexing, call the `#index` method on the class:

 ```ruby
 Person.index